Scandal-hit Credit Suisse names new interim heads of internal audit - memo - NewsBreak

 Scandal-hit Credit Suisse names new interim heads of internal audit - memo

-ZURICH, Sept 30 (Reuters) - Credit Suisse (CSGN.S) has appointed company veterans Nitesh Patel and Roger Senteler as interim co-heads of group internal audit, Switzerland's second-biggest bank told employees as it tries to recover from grave risk-management lapses.
+ZURICH (Reuters) -Credit Suisse has appointed company veterans Nitesh Patel and Roger Senteler as interim co-heads of group internal audit, Switzerland’s second-biggest bank told employees as it tries to recover from grave risk-management lapses.

 “Following the recent appointment of Rafael Lopez Lorenzo as the Chief Compliance Officer, I have asked Nitesh Patel and Roger Senteler to act as ad interim Co-Heads of Group Internal Audit from October 1, 2021,” Richard Meddings, board member and chair of Credit Suisse’s risk and audit committees, told employees in an internal memo seen by Reuters on Thursday.